Naxdy/latency-slider-de/README.md

 Additionally, even without latency slider, there are mods (software and hardware) you can use to reduce your input delay when playing with others (both on quickplay and in arenas). `less-delay` just shaves off 1 frame of input delay no matter the game mode (even offline), and there are 3rd party GC adapters that, at best, improve input delay by another frame and, at worst, make the controller input delay much more consistent than the OG.

 The bottom line here is that online tournaments have never been - and will never be - "fair", and if there's a will to cheat, there's a way (even without this mod).
 Unless you can ensure a 100% stable connection, equal and consistent input delay for both parties, and proctor all players to ensure they aren't using any special hardware to improve their play, this entire discussion is pointless to me.

+#### Did you steal the source code of this plugin?

+No. This project's source code has been licensed under the AGPL by the original authors, which is a license that grants everyone the right to view, modify, and redistribute the project's source code, so long as the original license is preserved.
+See [this project's license](./LICENSE), as well as [the license for HDR](https://github.com/HDR-Development/HewDraw-Remix/blob/pre-release/LICENSE) - the project this functionality was originally developed for.

+I would also like to stress at this point that the AGPL regards "network interaction" as "distribution", meaning that if you download the source code for this plugin, modify it locally, and then use it to play online with others, you _have_ to publish your modifications to the source code, otherwise you are in violation of the license.
+According to section 13 of the [license](./LICENSE):

+> Notwithstanding any other provision of this License, if you modify the Program, your modified version must prominently offer all users interacting with it remotely through a computer network (if your version supports such interaction) an opportunity to receive the Corresponding Source of your version by providing access to the Corresponding Source from a network server at no charge, through some standard or customary means of facilitating copying of software.
+This Corresponding Source shall include the Corresponding Source for any work covered by version 3 of the GNU General Public License that is incorporated pursuant to the following paragraph.

 ## Final Note